SoLoPO: Unlocking Long-Context Capabilities in LLMs via Short-to-Long Preference Optimization: Limitations Future Work

 \paragraph{More experimental analysis} Due to resource limitations, our current experiments primarily focus on efficiently activating capabilities within the model's pretrianing context window ($32K$).
 Future work should further evaluate the effectiveness of \ours on even longer context and larger model scales to fully understand its capabilities.
 Additionally, \ours introduces two hyperparameters—compression ratio $c$ and reward alignment coefficient $\alpha$—which require manual tuning.
 Future work could explore automated methods for determining optimal values for these parameters.
 Moreover, while we believe that \ours could support self-evolving mechanisms for progressive context window expansion~\citep{chen2025longpo,logo}, this remains to be validated via more comprehensive analysis. \paragraph{Higher-Quality Data Synthesis} While our current approach to constructing the short-to-long dataset is simple yet effective, it suffers from limited realism and diversity.
 Future work could explore integrating \ours with existing data augmentation techniques to synthesize more realistic long-context instruction-following data, such as instruction or context synthesis grounded in authentic data sources~\citep{MDCure,Generalizing_Short2Long,LongFaith,bai-etal-2024-longalign}.
-Moreover, extending the dataset to cover a broader range of long-text scenarios—such as long-document summarization, long-in-context learning, and long-form dialogue understanding—could provide a more comprehensive improvement of models' long-context processing capability. \paragraph{Toward Extended Theoretical Analysis} \ours is primarily designed for long-context \textit{input} scenarios, and therefore does not directly address the challenges of long-text \textit{generation}~\citep{bai2025longwriter}.
-Extending our theoretical analysis to long-text generation settings represents a natural and important direction for future work, which would further broaden the applicability of \ours.
-Moreover, as observed from Equation (\ref{short2long_obj}), original preference optimization (short-context PO) focuses on discrepancies in the output space, whereas our proposed SoLo-RA emphasizes relationships in the input space.
-This raises an intriguing question: \textit{Can the decoupled preference modeling approach underlying \ours be generalized to other tasks where modeling input-side connections plays a critical role?} (other context-aware tasks, such as complex instruction following~\citep{IOPO} and context-faithful alignment~\citep{context_align}.)
-Investigating this direction may yield new insights into the design of more expressive and flexible preference optimization frameworks. \paragraph{Training Efficiency Enhancements} Although \ours leverages the chosen-only SoLoRA strategy, it remains necessary to process long sequences, which can lead to efficiency bottlenecks when dealing with large-scale datasets.
-Future work could explore the decoupling strategy of \ours in combination with data pruning techniques~\citep{qin2024infobatch,marion2023moreinvestigatingdatapruning}, aiming to appropriately reduce the processing of long-context inputs and thereby improve training efficiency.
-Moreover, for tasks where compression rate is 100\%, such as long-context machine translation, \ours is equivalent to the original PO algorithm, offering no gain in training efficiency.
-Given that redundancy also exists in the hidden states of LLMs~\citep{huang-etal-2024-fewer,pan-etal-2024-llmlingua,li-etal-2023-compressing}, future research could extend token-level compression to hidden-state-level compression, potentially by combining our approach with KV-cache compression techniques~\citep{li2024snapkv,li-etal-2023-compressing}.
-Such an extension would better support a wider variety of long-text applications.
+Moreover, extending the dataset to cover a broader range of long-text scenarios—such as long-document summarization, long-in-context learning, and long-form dialogue understanding—could provide a more comprehensive improvement of models' long-context processing capability.